awesome-kyuubi/hadoop-testing/README.md

 # Prepare

-This project uses [ansible](https://www.ansible.com/) to to render the Dockerfile, shell scripts, and configuration files from the templates.
+This project uses [ansible](https://www.ansible.com/) to render the Dockerfile, shell scripts, and configuration files from the templates.
 Please make sure you have installed it before building.

 Considering, ansible strongly depends on the Python environment.
 To make the Python environment independent and easy to manage, it is recommended to use `pyenv` and `virtualenv` to manage Python environment on macOS.